Marcel Krueger discovers fragments of history along west Berlin’s Heerstrasse…

 Roadworks started in 1874, and the road was officially opened by Kaiser Wilhelm II here in Charlottenburg in 1911.
 There were no houses then, only an empty roundabout and a few roads.

-The street skips the Weimar Berlin, heading straight into Nazi Germany in the shape of the long, grey, nondescript building at No. 12, a.k.a. the former headquarter of the Reichsjugendführung, erected in 1938.
+The street skips Weimar Berlin, heading straight into Nazi Germany in the shape of the long, grey, nondescript building at No. 12, a.k.a. the former headquarters of the Reichsjugendführung, erected in 1938.
 The Reichsjugendführung was an organisation set up to control all the German youth organisations of the time, including the Hitlerjugend (Hitler Youth) and the BDM, the Bund Deutscher Mädel, its female counterpart.